-The London Railway Record (now terminated) was a quarterly magazine in which specialist writers chronicled the history of London’s main line and underground railways.
+The London Railway Record has been a quarterly magazine in which specialist writers chronicled the history of London’s main line and underground railways.
 Launched by Jim Connor in October 1994, the magazine gained a loyal following and resulted in an important historical archive of articles and photographs about London railway history, particularly stations and other infrastructure.

-Generally each issue contained a couple of in-depth articles, usually including maps, track diagrams and photographs; plus shorter photofeatures, current news, and reader feedback.
-Some colour photographs were usually included as available.
+Generally each issue has contained a couple of in-depth articles, usually including maps, track diagrams and photographs; plus shorter photofeatures, current news, and reader feedback.
+Some colour photographs have often been included as available.

 The magazine was latterly (since January 2017) published by Peter Kay (who had been Editor since 2012 and was also the principal author).